On-Point-RND/SMILES-project-example/README_students.md

 # Results
 > Add here all the obtained results with all necessary tables and figures.

 > For your convenience, we recommend to put all your figures to the `figures/` folder.

+> TODO: Add table and figure examples

 # Conclusion
+> In this section summarize and analyse the obtained results.
+If your solution has limitations or you plan to continue working on project, you can add these information here or create the  or responding sections.